 BT1: What were your fears going into the trial?

-GJ: I had always felt that being a type one diabetic, I had a responsibility to be willing to push limits, test boundaries, and explore new, perhaps uncertain methods to curb the effects of diabetes and maybe even cure it.
+GJ: I had always felt that being a person with type 1 diabetes, I had a responsibility to be willing to push limits, test boundaries and explore new, perhaps uncertain methods to curb the effects of diabetes and maybe even cure it.
 I am fortunate to live in an area where much attention and some of the best experts are engaged in trying to make our dreams as T1Ds a reality.
 I really never thought about my fears of participating in this study.
 Perhaps I should have.

 BT1: What has been the most challenging thing participating in the trial?